Japan exports jump, but trade still in red; corp mood dips

 Last year Japan logged its first annual trade deficit in 31 years following the March earthquake that crippled supply chains and triggered the world's worst nuclear crisis in 25 years, boosting fuel imports to make up for loss of nuclear power.

-(Additional reporting by Izumi Nakagawa and Kaori Kaneko; Editing by Tomasz Janowski and Ed Davies)
+(Additional reporting by Izumi Nakagawa and Kaori Kaneko; Editing by Tomasz Janowski and Richard Pullin)